Metsutan/RyeliteCore/docs/gamehooks.md

 <p><img src="https://github.com/user-attachments/assets/da5bb809-3949-4854-99e4-1619022444e7" width="128"/></p>

-# HighLite
+# Ryelite
-HighLite is an open-source game client for High Spell and has received permission to operate from the game developer (Dew).
+Ryelite is an open-source game client for High Spell.
+Currently pending official permission to operate from the game developer (Dew).
+Highlite, which this client is forked from, has received said permission.

 ---